wirrunna/CamillaDSP-an-implemantation/README.md

 This Prt Sc shows the CDSP Devices tab with the on-screen keyboard.
 The keys are big enough for good typing accuracy with big hands.
 ![alt text](<Images/10.1 screen Devices tab with on-screen keyboard.jpg>)

 This Prt Sc shows the CDSP File tab.
+The "_" at the beginning of the configs is to identify them for the remote to select.
 ![alt text](<Images/10.1 screen CamillaDSP Files tab.jpg>)

 This Prt Sc shows the Streamer input Pipeline in collapsed mode.